Janainaf/DataPaginationandFiltering/README.md

 ### Project 2 - Creating a Show Page with data pagination and filtering

-### For this project, I have created a page that displays 9 students from a list, with corresponding pagination.
+#### For this project, I have created a page that displays 9 students from a list, with corresponding pagination.
-###  Fot the pagination, the buttons have an active class and are set to dark blue when clicked.
+####  For the pagination, the buttons have an active class and are set to dark blue when clicked.

 #### I have also added some additional features, such as:
 *  An search bar with CSS;